 Patients who have suffered significant tooth loss can greatly benefit from dentures and partials, which restore the missing teeth in a natural, sturdy way.
 Dr. Mariya Barnett offers high-quality prosthetics that create confident, beautiful smiles!
-Keep reading to learn more about dentures and partials -- including what they are, their benefits, and what it takes to get them.
+Keep reading to learn more about partials and dentures in Dallas TX, including what they are, their benefits, and what it takes to get them.
 You deserve a complete and healthy smile, even after significant tooth loss.

 What Are Dentures and Partials?

 A denture is a set of prosthetic teeth attached to an acrylic base that is designed to look just like your healthy gum tissue.
 Dentures are created out of natural-looking materials for an inconspicuous replacement.

 A complete denture replaces an entire arch of missing teeth in the upper or lower jaw; a partial denture fills in the gap left behind when a few natural teeth still remain healthy and strong in the jaw.
 The complete denture is held in place using natural suction and the help of a denture cream if needed.
 A partial denture clicks into place, supported by metal brackets affixed to natural teeth.
 For eligible candidates, dental implants provide additional security for a complete or partial denture.

 Finding an effective replacement for missing teeth is vitally important for your oral and overall health.
 Gaps in the smile result in a weaker jawbone, increasing the risk that you will lose additional teeth later on.
 It is also difficult to eat a balanced, nutritious diet when you cannot chew properly.
 A lisp or whistle may develop in the speech as well.

 Fortunately, dentures and partials offer a wealth of benefits for patients who have experienced significant tooth loss.
 Some of these benefits include: